 Providing you request a Student Buddy before the end of August, your Student Buddy will contact you a few weeks before your course starts and stay in regular contact with you throughout the Autumn term.

-Your Student Buddy will have completed training and will also have the support of an experienced Lead Buddy as well as the Buddying Scheme Co-ordinator.
+Your Student Buddy will have completed training and will also have the support of colleagues who co-ordinate the Student Buddying Scheme.

 Some of the things you might like to talk to your Student Buddy about include: